matouk1114/prep_basics/test-yourself-answers.md

 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

 #### What is a "Superuser" and how do you execute commands as this user?
+It's a special user account, which is then used for system administration.
+The differnet names used, depending on the OS, could be admin, root, administrator, or supervisor.

 The "Superuser" is a user of a computer system with special privileges needed to administer and maintain the system.
 Superuser commands can be executed using 'sudo' in the command line, which stands for Superuser do.